-Every logo designer has a different approach, but most would definitely agree that there are certain steps in logo design process that all professionals share.
+Every logo designer has a different approach, but most of them would agree that there are certain steps in logo design process all professionals share.

 In this article, I will show you my step-by-step logo design process.